adriansalinerolobo/PandasProjects/README.md

-# SQLProjects
+# PandasProjects

-This Repository will hold SQL Projects.
+This Repository will hold Pandas Projects.